guilhermefiorot/boliviafigurinhas/README.md

 # Bolivia Figurinhas Project

-This is a Flask application for the online shop called bolivia moveis
+This is a Flask application for the online cards shop called bolivia figurinhas

 ## Documents
   ### Sonar